J-DubApps/Blog/content/posts/Mom-and-Dad-Passed-THIS-Close-to-JFKs-Killer/Mom-and-Dad-Passed-THIS-Close-to-JFKs-Killer.md

 “Nobody will ever ever know, but I think he did it by himself”, mom told me some time ago.
 “He was just too odd and undependable, bit of a loose cannon to be in cahoots with any organized group of people.” (cahoots, a classic term Mom uses to great affect).
 Despite the temptation to give into conspiracy theories, I agree with her assessment.<br />

 After all, how could I disagree with my mom?
-She was there.
+She was there.<br />

+<i>Originally published at julianwest.me on November 21, 2013.</i>